jina-ai/dalle-flow/README.md

 <img src="https://github.com/hanxiao/dalle/blob/main/.github/server-onstart.png?raw=true" width="50%">
 </p>

 On the first start it will take ~8 minutes for downloading the DALL·E mega model and other necessary models.
+The proceeding runs should only take ~1 minute to reach the success message.

 <p align="center">
 <img src="https://github.com/hanxiao/dalle/blob/main/.github/server-wait.png?raw=true" width="50%">